 Impacts and Mitigation

 No impact due to exposure of people to, or property to, geologic hazards such as rupture of a known earthquake fault, strong seismic ground shaking, liquefaction, or landslides is expected from the implementation of the reasonably foreseeable methods of compliance.
-Although areas of the state are subject to geologic hazards, compliance with standard design and construction specifications and the recommendations of geotechnical studies prepared at the project level for minor construction activities would reduce the risk of damage from seismic-related hazards.
-Furthermore, it is not reasonably foreseeable that responsible agencies would choose to comply with the Biological Objectives through structural means in areas where doing so would result in exposure of people or property to geologic hazards.
+Although areas of the State are subject to geologic hazards, compliance with standard design and construction specifications and the recommendations of geotechnical studies prepared at the project level for minor construction activities would reduce the risk of damage from seismic-related hazards.
+Furthermore, it is not reasonably foreseeable that responsible agencies would choose to comply with the Stream Biological Objective through structural means in areas where doing so would result in exposure of people or property to geologic hazards.
 Rather, it is foreseeable that localities would avoid such compliance measures in lieu of other compliance measures.

 Project-specific compliance measures implemented for monitoring and assessment, as well as non-structural BMPs, would not involve exposure of people to, or property to, geologic hazards such as rupture of a known earthquake fault, strong seismic ground shaking, liquefaction, or landslides.